ichuang/catsoop/__UTIL__/license/content.md

     the copy through a documented plugin interface but excluding source files intended as input for the resulting software.

-    The source code must either be included in the distribution or made available from a network server at no additional charge, through some standard or customary means of faciliating copying of software.
+    The source code must either be included with the copy or made available from a network server at no additional charge, through some standard or customary means of faciliating copying of software.

     The source code must be provided in the preferred form for making modifications to it and must be licensed in its entirety at no charge to